CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 ### Restatement (Second) of Contracts-
 ### Scan of the legal codification of the body of Contract Law
-### In relation with an AALE/DAO oriented legal analysis
+### In relation with an AALE/DAO-relevant legal analysis

 #